Proven-Paradox/shaper-system/Handbook.md

 Range: Short
 Targets: 1 Square
 Cost: 10 MP
-Effect: You and all allies in the same square regain HP equal to a 2 ten-sided die rolls.
+Effect: You and all allies in the same Square regain HP equal to a 2 ten-sided die rolls.
 Description: A burst of healing energy that heals all allies in a small area.
 This can be a few notes in a rousing song, a blast of healing light, channeling energy from enslaved spirits into your allies, a release of medical nano-bots, and similar ways of healing friends in an area.

 #### Healing Touch II